The Truth about the Butterfly Bush (And What To Plant Instead!)

 Check your zip to see what ships!

-Buy whorled milkweed 3-plant collection
+Buy whorled milkweed plant set

 For even more milkweed variety ideas that are better options than a butterfly bush, check out Milkweed for Monarchs’ long list.